-As part of the consideration payable to the stockholders of Gregory when the Company acquired Gregory on May 28, 2010, the Company issued \$14,517,000 and \$7,539,000 in 5% Unsecured Subordinated Notes due May 28, 2017 (the "Merger Consideration Subordinated Notes") to Kanders GMP Holdings, LLC, Schiller Gregory Investment Company, LLC, respectively.
+As part of the consideration payable to the stockholders of Gregory when the Company acquired Gregory on May 28, 2010, the Company issued \$14,517,000 and \$7,539,000 in 5% Unsecured Subordinated Notes due May 28, 2017 (the "Merger Consideration Subordinated Notes") to Kanders GMP Holdings, LLC, and Schiller Gregory Investment Company, LL, respectively.
 Mr. Warren B. Kanders, the Company's Executive Chairman and a member of its Board of Directors, is a majority member and a trustee of the manager of Kanders GMP Holdings, LLC.
 The sole manager of Schiller Gregory Investment Company, LLC is Mr. Robert R. Schiller, the Company's Executive Vice Chairman and a member of its Board of Directors.
-The principle terms of the Merger Consideration Subordinated Notes are as follows: (i) the principal amount is due and payable on May 28, 2017 and is prepayable by the Company at anytime; (ii) interest will accrue on the principal amount at the rate of 5% per annum and shall be payable quarterly in cash; (iii) the default interest rate shall accrue at the rate of 10% per annum during the occurrence of an event of default; and (iv) events of default, which can only be triggered with the consent of Kanders GMP Holdings, LLC, are: (a) the default by the Company on any payment due under a Merger Consideration Subordinated Notes; (b) the Company's failure to perform or observe any other material covenant or agreement contained in the Merger Consideration Subordinated Notes are junior to all senior indebtedness of the Company, except that payments of interest continue to be made under the Merger Consideration Subordinated Notes as long as no event of default exists under any senior indebtedness.
+The principle terms of the Merger Consideration Subordinated Notes are as follows: (i) the principal amount is due and payable on May 28, 2017 and is prepayable by the Company at anytime; (ii) interest will accrue on the principal amount at the rate of 5% per annum and shall be payable quarterly in cash; (iii) the default interest rate shall accrue at the rate of 10% per annum during the occurrence of an event of default; and (iv) events of default, which can only be triggered with the consent of Kanders GMP Holdings, LLC, are: (a) the default by the Company on any payment due under a Merger Consideration Subordinated Notes; or (c) the Company's instituting or becoming subject to a proceeding under the Bankruptcy Code.
+The Merger Consideration Subordinated Notes are junior to all senior indebtedness of the Company, except that payments of interest continue to be made under the Merger Consideration Subordinated Notes as long as no event of default exists under any senior indebtedness.

 On April 7, 2011, Schiller Gregory Investment Company, LLC transferred its Merger Consideration Subordinated Note in equal amounts to the Robert R. Schiller Cornerstone Trust and the Deborah Schiller 2005 Revocable Trust.
-During the year ended December 31, 2012, approximately \$725,000 in interest was paid to Kanders GMP Holdings, LLC, and approximately \$382,000 in interest was paid to the Robert R. Schiller Cornerstone Trust and the Deborah Schiller 2005 Revocable Trust pursuant to the outstanding Merger Consideration Subordinated Notes.
+On June 24, 2013, the Robert R. Schiller Cornerstone Trust dated September 9, 2010 transferred its Merger Consideration Note in the amount of \$3,769,000 to the Robert R. Schiller 2013 Cornerstone Trust dated June 24, 2013.
+During the year ended December 31, 2013, \$726,000 in interest was paid to Kanders GMP Holdings, LLC, and \$377,000 in interest was paid to the Robert R. Schiller Cornerstone Trust, the Deborah Schiller 2005 Revocable Trust and the Robert R. Schiller 2013 Cornerstone Trust pursuant to the outstanding Merger Consideration Subordinated Notes.

-On May 29, 2012 and August 13, 2012, five former employees of Gregory exercised certain sales rights and sold the Company's outstanding 5% Unsecured Subordinated Notes due May 28, 2017 held by them (the "Gregory Subordinated Notes") in the aggregate principal amount of approximately \$365,000 to Kanders GMP Holdings, LLC and in the aggregate principal amount of approximately \$189,000 to Schiller Gregory Investment Company, LLC.
-During the year ended December 31, 2012, approximately \$9,500 in interest was paid to Kanders GMP Holdings, LLC, and approximately \$4,900 in interest was paid to Schiller Gregory Investment Company, LLC pursuant to the outstanding Gregory Subordinated Notes.
+On May 29, 2012 and August 13, 2012, the five former employees of Gregory Mountain Products exercised certain sales rights and sold the Company's outstanding 5% Unsecured Subordinated Notes due May 28, 2017 (the "Gregory Subordinated Notes") in the aggregate principal amount of approximately \$365,000 to Kanders GMP Holdings, LLC and in the aggregate principal amount of approximately \$189,000 to Schiller Gregory Investment Company, LLC.
+During the year ended December 31, 2013, \$18,000 in interest was paid to Kanders GMP Holdings, LLC, pursuant to the outstanding Gregory Subordinated Notes.